pip-services/pip-services-docs/content/en/conceptual/messaging/messaging_basics/_index.md

 ### Introduction

 This tutorial will help you understand how and when to use the MemoryMessageQueue component.
-First, it explains the basics of this component and the necessary pre-requisites.
-Then, it explains how to create a message receiver and an instance of the MemoryMessageQueue, add a listener to it, send and receive a message, and close the component.
-It ends by summarizing the learned points in a single program and wrapping up the concepts seen in this tutorial.
+First, it explains two interfaces namely, IMessageQueue and IMessageReceiver, which have to be implemented by message queues and message receivers respectively.
+Next, it describes the basics of the MemoryMessageQueue component and its pre-requisites.
+Following this, it explains how to create a message receiver and an instance of the MemoryMessageQueue, add a listener to the queue, send and receive a message, and close the component.
+It ends by grouping the learned points in a single program and wrapping up the concepts seen in this tutorial.

 ### The MemoryMessageQueue component